 Shanon Taylor received her Ed.D. from The University of Memphis in 2003.
-She was hired as a non-tenured assistant professor at the University of Nevada Reno in July 2002.
+She was hired as a non-tenured assistant professor at the University of Nevada, Reno in July 2002.
 She moved to a tenure-track position July 2006, and received promotion to associate professor effective July 1, 2013.
-Her major areas of research interest are issues related to the provision of special education services in private schools and teacher education in special education.
-Within the field of special education, she focuses on behavior management, behavior disorders, and autism, as well as issues related to doctoral studies in special education.
+Her major areas of research interest are policy issues related to the provision of special education services in private schools and teacher education in special education.
+Within the field of special education, she focuses on behavior management, emotional/behavior disorders, and autism, as well as issues related to doctoral studies in special education.

 - Ed.D., The University of Memphis